mattermost/mattermost-handbook/operations/messaging-and-math/how-to-guides-for-m-and-m/how-to-create-release-announcements.md

 ### A. \(T-minus 20 working days\) Blog Post Outline

-* Release Manager prepares bullet points and release headline for release announcement
+* Release Manager prepares bullet points for release announcement and shares with PMs
-* Release Manager reviews the outline \(benefits and order of features\) with PMs
-  * Ask PMs to share specs or other details on why the features we are shipping were built, so that it is easier to identify which feature should be the main highlight
   * Do not include plugins that haven't been added to the Plugin Marketplace by code complete deadline to avoid cutting those plugins from the blog post draft in the last minute if any development issues arise
-* Release Manager and PMs decide which sections of the release announcement will have an accompanying screenshot/photo
+* PMs start to draft the blog post and decide which sections of the release announcement will have an accompanying screenshot
-* Release Manager leads PMs to arrive at a decision on the theme / main highlight for the blog post
-  * Take into consideration whether a feature is highly requested, what is the overall impact of all marketed features, and whether a feature is at risk of being cut

 ### B. \(T-minus 11 working days\) First Draft

 * PMs finish the blog post draft by writing a section for each feature

+### C. \(T-minus 10 working days\) Head of PM, CPO and MLT Reviews

+* Head of PM, CPO, and MLT review the title, intro, and content

+### F. \(T-minus 2 working days\) Set Up Blog Post in Wordpress

 * Release manager checks that the guidelines in the Checklist for Review of Draft are met
-  * Ask: how would you rate the title?
-How can we make it 1 score better?
-Use this method for other parts of the blog draft, inlcuding screenshots

-### C. \(T-minus 10 working days\) Head of PM, Sales and Marketing Reviews

-* Head of PM starts to review the title, intro and content
-* Sales and Marketing also review the blog draft

-### F. \(T-minus 2 working days\) Set Up Blog Post in Wordpress

 * Marketing (Justin) sets up the blog post in Wordpress and asks Release Manager to review
 * Marketing (Justin) ensures that the blog post is mobile-friendly by testing it on smartphone and tablet platforms